janfajessen/EspHome-RC-FPV-Car-Robot-Esp8266-pantilt-Servo-motors-Camera-USB-led-L298N---Home-Assistant/Readme.md

 TO DO OR WISHLIST:

-- Add or use only a Esp32cam because the Lag, connected to the same battery or just the esp32 cam like a unique board but without other optionals led lights
+- It con use only a esp32camera without the esp8266 board.
 - Add 1 or 3 more front lights, maybe also 4 backlights using ohms and transistors
 - Fix the way the sensor battery know the correct pins or correct code
-- Add a 3d printed battery docker station "like a robot vacuum"
+- 3d printed battery docker station "like a robot vacuum"
-- Charge the usb camera with the same battery if it can with everything